-Here’s the incredible story of what happened at Nathu La and Cho La in September 1967 — a battle the Chinese rarely talk about and that continues to inspire countless soldiers across India.
+Here’s the incredible story of what happened at Nathu La and Cho La in September 1967 — a battle the Chinese rarely talk about and that continues to inspire.

 The year was 1962.
 On October 20, with every nation’s gaze fixed firmly on the Soviet-US nuclear standoff in Cuba, the world’s two most populous countries went to war.
 Induced by the tensions over Tibet and territorial disputes, China’s People’s Liberation Army (PLA) invaded the Aksai Chin region of Kashmir and the then-North-East Frontier Agency (now Arunachal Pradesh).

-Claiming about 2,000 lives and lasting less than a month, the battle played out in the 14000 feet high rugged terrain of the Karakoram Mountains, with China emerging victorious.
-Barely five years later, the neighbouring nations militarily clashed again.
+Claiming about 2,000 lives and lasting less than a month, the battle played out at 14000 feet, in the high rugged terrain of the Karakoram Mountains, with China emerging victorious.
+Barely five years later, the neighbouring nations clashed once again.

 This time the battleground was Nathu La, a strategically important high-altitude pass on the Tibet-Sikkim border.